 The visit takes a half a day so bear this in mind when planning your itinerary, and lunch or high tea at the Royal Livingstone is all part of the fun.

-If you’re looking to stay within easy walking distance of the Falls, then Zim is a good option.
-There are lovely hotels and comfortable riverside lodges situated on the hills and the Zambezi’s riverbank, on the outskirts of Victoria Falls Town.
-Generally nestled in gorgeous lush gardens, these options offer you tranquillity and privacy.
+If you’re looking to stay within easy walking distance of the waterfall, then Zim is a good option.
+There are lovely hotels and comfortable lodges beside the Zambezi River amidst trees in Zimbabwe, just on the outskirts of Victoria Falls Town.

 Top Experiences and Activities at Victoria Falls

-Other than the truly mind-blowing experience of taking a guided tour of the Falls, the surrounding area boasts a plethora of fun activities for all types of travellers:
+Other than the truly mind-blowing experience of taking a guided tour of the waterfall, the surrounding area boasts a plethora of fun activities for all types of travellers:

-Full day-trips to Chobe, Botswana’s elephant kingdom, are available from Vic Falls Town and Livingstone.
+Full day-trips to Chobe, Botswana’s elephant kingdom, are available from Victoria Falls in Zimbabwe and Zambia.
 You will have to go through border control, so don’t forget your passport.
 Once again, your Africa Safari Expert can make all the arrangements.
-Hwange, Zimbabwe’s biggest national park, is about 65mi / 104km from Vic Falls and famous for its vast numbers of buffalo and elephant herds.
-If you’re staying on the Zimbabwean side, then this is a very good Big 5 safari option.
+Hwange, Zimbabwe’s biggest national park, is about 104km (65mi) from Vic Falls and famous for its vast numbers of buffalo and elephant herds.
+If you’re staying on the Victoria Falls Zimbabwe side, then this is a very good Big 5 safari option.

 A lovely way to relax and savour the awe-inspiring beauty of Africa’s fourth-longest river.
 Expect to see ellies crossing the river, classic hippo 'yawning' shots (actually a show of force to patrol their territory), a tremendous number of birds (African fish eagles, terns and more), vervet monkeys, baboons, water monitors and massive crocodiles.